 And this is the reason that you should take the opportunity to discover other beaches and towns.

-Other beaches to put on your “Things to do in Santorini” list are: Koloumbus (super exotic and deserted) and Vlychada (my favorite).
+Other beaches to visit are: Koloumbus (super exotic and deserted) and Vlychada (my favorite).

 12 – Find the famous Instagrammables Places in Santorini

 Every summer our Insta-feeds are filled with pictures of people in Santorini.

 The island, particularly Oia, with its iconic whitewashed houses and blue-domed churches, is an Instagrammer’s delight and an ideal location for film and commercial photo shoots.

 So don’t miss the opportunity to boost your Instagram while in Santorini.

 Below I have selected the most famous Instagrammable places in Santorini where you can take the perfect picture.

 1 – The blue-domed and salmon tower church: one of the most desired Instagrammable places in Santorini.

 2 – The famous Santorini postcard (from another angle) and one of the most recognizable Santorini photo spots.